 Discretionary Programs Affecting Older Americans

 The President’s budget includes reductions in funding, and in some cases complete elimination of funding, for programs of great importance to older Americans.
-The National Committee is opposed to provisions affecting programs administered by the Department of Health and Human Services’ Administration for Community Livingthat:
+The National Committee supports the modest increases included for Older Americans Act Supportive Services and Senior Centers, Congregate and Home-Delivered Nutrition Programs, and the National Family Caregiver Support Program.
+The National Committee is opposed to provisions affecting programs administered by the Department of Health and Human Services’ Administration for Community Living that:

 The National Committee also opposes budget proposals that:

 - Eliminate the Older Americans Act Title V Senior Community Service Employment Program (SCSEP).
 SCSEP funding for FY 2017 is $400 million.
-Last year, the program provided job training to 70,000 low-income older adults.
+The program provides job training to nearly 70,000 low-income older adults each year.

 - Eliminate the Community Services Block Grant ($715 million), the Community Development Block Grant ($3 billion) and the Social Services Block Grant ($1.7 billion).
 Some Meals on Wheels programs rely on funding from these programs, in addition to OAA funding, to deliver nutritious meals to at-risk seniors.